rishabprasad005/role-courses/D0280/Notes.md

 ## **1.5.** Describing Cluster Operators

+- A Kubernetes application is an app that is both deployed on Kubernetes and managed using the Kubernetes APIs and kubectl or oc tooling.

+- Operators are a method of packaging, deploying, and managing a kubernetes application.
+They act like an extension of the software vendor’s engineering team, watching over an OpenShift Container Platform environment and using its current state to make decisions in real time.
+Operators are designed to handle upgrades seamlessly, react to failures automatically, and not take shortcuts, such as skipping a software backup process to save time.

 - Kubernetes operators are applications that invoke the Kubernetes API directly to manage Kubernetes resources. operators, unlike common applications, require direct access to the Kubernetes resources, they usually require custom security settings.

     Operators usually define custom resources (CR) that store their settings and configurations.
 An OpenShift administrator manages an operator by editing its custom resources.
 The syntax of a custom resource is defined by a custom resource definition (CRD).